grunwaldlab/demulticoder/index.md

 ### Key Features

-- The main commands and outputs are intuitive and comprehensive
 - It automates the use of DADA2 to analyze data derived from multiple metabarcodes.
 - It reduces the number of manual input steps